Does Red Light Therapy Increase Testosterone?

 Can Red Light Therapy Help with Erectile Dysfunction?

-For the best results, it’s recommended to use red light therapy for 10-20 minutes per session, 3-5 times a week.
+- Using it regularly a few times a week gives better results: To see improvements, it’s best to use red light therapy for 10–20 minutes per session, about 3–5 times each week.

 Combining Red Light Therapy with Exercise for Better Results